Mikeh1996/Sprint-4-Project-Web-Application/README.md

 This project also serves as practice in software engineering tasks, including working with Streamlit, handling datasets, and deploying applications to a cloud service.

 ## Problem Statement
-The used car market is vast, and making sense of trends—such as pricing patterns, mileage distribution, and popular car brands can be challenging.
+The used car market is vast, and making sense of trends such as pricing patterns, mileage distribution, and popular car brands can be challenging.
 This project aims to analyze a dataset of car advertisements, extract key insights, and visualize them interactively through a web-based dashboard.

 By doing this, we seek to answer: